Bob Woolmer: In South Africa

 After retiring from first-class cricket in 1984, he emigrated to South Africa, where he coached cricket and hockey at high schools.
 He also became involved in the Avendale Cricket Club in Athlone, Cape Town.
 He preferred to join a 'coloured' club rather than a 'white' one in apartheid South Africa.
 He was an inspiration to Avendale and was instrumental in assisting the club to grow and be successful.
 Because of him, there is still an annual programme for a talented Avendale cricketer to spend a summer at Lord Wandsworth College in Hampshire.
 Woolmer was the coach when South Africa won the 1998 ICC KnockOut Trophy, and in the same year the country won gold in the 1998 Commonwealth Games.

 In England

 He returned to England in 1987 to coach the second eleven at Kent.
-He went on to coach the Warwickshire County Cricket Club in 1991, the side winning the Natwest Trophy in 1993, and three out of four trophies contested the next year.
+He went on to coach the Warwickshire County Cricket Club in 1991, the team winning the Natwest Trophy in 1993, and three out of four trophies contested the next year.
 He continued his success by leading Warwickshire to Natwest and County Championship success in 1995, before taking on the Post of South African National Coach.

 Woolmer is thought to be the only person to have witnessed both Brian Lara's innings of 501 not out against Durham in 1994 and Hanif Mohammad's 499 in Karachi in 1958.